Magic Shows, Luncheons, and Workshops Continue Monthly

-“Magic, Mirth & Meaning”continues monthly at St. Mary’s Church at 337 Charlotte Street as a fundraiser for The Vanishing Wheelchair, a 501(c)(3) non-profit.
-Bring the whole family to see story tellers, singers, magicians, and jugglers on April 26 at 6:30 p.m.
+“Magic, Mirth & Meaning”continues monthly at St. Mary’s Church at 337 Charlotte Street, Asheville, North Carolina as a fundraiser for The Vanishing Wheelchair, a 501(c)(3) non-profit.
+Bring the whole family to see story tellers, singers, magicians, and jugglers on September 20 at 6:30 p.m.
 The show is free to the public with donations greatly appreciated.
-The hour-and-a-half event continues each month, with a special showing this May 2 through 4 at the Asheville Community Theatre with the Weekend of Wonder.
+The hour-and-a-half event continues each month on November 15, December 20, and continuing into 2015 (dates to be announced).

-Tickets for the monthly fundraiser shows at St. Mary’s may be purchased above.
-A suggested donation of $10 for adult tickets and $5 for children tickets is appreciated.
-Or contact Magic Central, 175 Weaverville Highway, Suite L, Asheville, North Carolina28804, or call 828-645-2941.
+A suggested donation for the montly magic show of $10 for adult tickets and $5 for children tickets is appreciated.
+Or contact Magic Central, 175 Weaverville Highway, Suite L, Asheville, North Carolina 28804, or call 828-645-2941.

 Luncheon reservations for “All Things Possible” or for more information contact T.J.
 Shimeld at email@example.com, 1129 Allman Ridge Road, Morganton, North Carolina 28655.
 Call 828-391-6965.